bhooraj/bhooraj-blog/_posts/2019-07-27-intro-to-jekyll.md

   - web design
 ---

-Jekyll is fun and why should not it be.
+Jekyll is fun.
+And, why should it not be?
 It provides a way for writing modular HTML with help of Yaml, Markdown and Liquid syntax.
 Jekyll is definitely worth giving a try!

 <!--more-->